 As a Melbourne-based mum of 2, with experience facilitating feeding therapy since 2013, I am excited to welcome you here.
-You are in the right place for non-judgmental support for feeding fussy kids.
-I have recipes, articles, videos, programs and consultation support bundles that will level up your mealtimes.
-Have a look around and let’s keep in contact.
+I am a nutritionist and occupational therapist.
+You are in the right place for non-judgmental support for feeding children.
+On this website you will find recipes, articles and videos designed to level up your mealtimes with children.
 I really want you to feel confident in supporting your child’s relationship with food.
 Welcome!

 Lets get you started

 ONLINE OR HOME VISIT CONSULTATIONS

 I have been running telehealth and home based feeding therapy sessions since 2016.
 I know that it takes a mix of engaging activities, parent support and a special skill to build rapport and connect with your child.
 Learning about food in your child’s home environment is very beneficial.

 Simone came along to our community group to present a talk on fussy eating.
 This very interesting talk targeted the specific concerns of the parents… The impact of her talk was that parents felt they now have a way of moving forward.
 I highly recommend Simone’s services and resources.

 All that time wasted on Google looking for ways to handle a fussy eater.
 I learnt so much from that one hour consultation with Simone, she really knows her stuff and is very friendly.
 I highly recommend Simone!